1. How to find your hair type.

 USE A THICKENING OR VOLUME SHAMPOO

 A good thickening or volumizing shampoo incorporates technologies and ingredients that allow the hair strands to have lift, or volume.
 Also, look for something that contains Biotin, Rice Protein, and/or Vitamin H, the essential vitamin needed to promote healthy hair and new growth.
 Remember to let it marinate.
 Don’t rinse the shampoo out immediately.
 Give it time to work its magic.
+We also recommend taking daily Biotin Gummies to help with your thinning hair.

 HAND STYLE TO PERFECTION